stackhpc/phe-appliances/README.md

 First, download and deploy the role from Ansible Galaxy:

-`ansible-galaxy install -r requirements.yml -p $PWD/roles`
+`cd ansible ; ansible-galaxy install -r requirements.yml -p $PWD/roles`

 Some example YAML template configurations are available in the `config/` subdirectory.
+To use these, some default parameters should first be
-To use these, some non-default parameters should first be applied:
+modified:

 | Name | Description |
 |------|-------------|